In this post I show how to upcycle old jeans and what you can make with just one pair.

 3. Upcycling the Pockets on Jeans

-You can upcycle both the front and back pockets on a pair of jeans, often both together with the same project.
+You can upcycle the front and back pockets on a pair of jeans, often with the same project.

-Before you start cutting away the pocket on a pair of jeans, decide on how you are going to upcycle them.
+Before you start cutting away the pocket on a pair of jeans, decide how you are going to upcycle them.
 Some projects require just the pocket.
-Other denim crafts also incorporate a bit of the denim fabric surrounding the pocket.
+Other denim crafts also incorporate some denim fabric surrounding the pocket.

 What You Can Make With The Jean Pockets